The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Introduction

 The Orion Star Formation Complex \citep[OSFC;][]{Bally2008hsf1.book..459B} was chosen as our target as it is the largest and most diverse nearby star formation region within $\lesssim$500 pc of the Sun, with tenths of thousands of YSOs distributed over almost 600 square degrees in the sky (see Fig.~\ref{fig:Orion_FOV}).
-The OSFC harbours populations that span all ages relevant to studying young stellar evolution \citep[$\lesssim 12$ Myr;][]{2018AJ....156...84K} and covers the whole stellar mass spectrum from high-mass stars to intermediate- and low-mass YSOs \citep{1997AJ....113.1733H,Muench2008hsf1.book..483M,ODell2008hsf1.book..544O}.
+The OSFC harbours populations that span all ages relevant to studying young stellar evolution \citep[$\lesssim 12$ Myr;][]{2018AJ....156...84K} and covers the whole stellar mass spectrum from high-mass stars to intermediate- and low-mass YSOs \citep[e.g.,][]{1997AJ....113.1733H,Muench2008hsf1.book..483M,ODell2008hsf1.book..544O}.
+Previous research reported relatively large samples of YSOs located in the OSFC, but these were susceptible to the methodological specificities and limitations inherent to certain instruments or focused on subregions.
+For example, studies carried out with the \emph{Spitzer} space telescope \citep[e.g.,][]{2012AJ....144..192M,2016AJ....151....5M,2013ApJS..207....5F,2018MNRAS.477..298G} collectively identified $\sim10\,000$ YSOs.
+However, these are limited by \emph{Spitzer}'s reduced coverage of the OSFC and favour the detection of less evolved YSOs with significant contributions of a disc or envelope to their SEDs.
+Large-scale kinematic surveys based on \emph{Gaia} \citep[e.g.][]{2018AandA...620A.172Z} characterised a similar number of YSOs, but are conversely biased towards optically visible sources.
+Similarly, large-scale spectroscopic surveys \citep[e.g.,][]{2016ApJ...818...59D,2018AJ....156...84K,2019AJ....157...85B,2023AJ....165..205H} focussed on the brightest sources located in less crowded areas and are accordingly biased toward more evolved YSOs, which already emerged from their envelopes, being near-infrared bright and optically visible.
+With the NEMESIS Catalogue of YSOs for the OSFC, we propose to go beyond these limitations by compiling a cumulative source list from the ensemble of previous research and combining complementation from public datasets and modern data science techniques to and mitigate, as possible, the biases from previous surveys.